History of libraries: Classical period

 Some scholars believed that massive resources of archives and resources in different streams of science were transferred from Persia's main libraries to Egypt upon the conquest of Alexander III of Macedon.
-The materials later translated into Latin, Egyptian, Coptic and Greek and shaped a remarkable body of science in the Library of Alexandria.
-The rest is said to have been set on fire and burnt by the Alexander militants..
+The materials were later translated into Latin, Egyptian, Coptic, and Greek and shaped a remarkable body of science in the Library of Alexandria.
+The materials that were not transferred are said to have been set on fire and burnt by the Alexander militants.

 Less historically tested claims have also reported a sizeable building in Isfahan, Jey, named Sarouyeh, which was being used by Iran's ancient dynasties to store collections of precious books and manuscripts.
 At least three Islamic scholars, al-Biruni, Abu Ma'shar al-Balkhi, and Hamza al-Isfahani, have named this hidden library in their works.
-The same references claimed that this treasury discovered in the early Islam and the valuable books were selected, baled and transferred to Baghdad for later reading and translating.
-As reported by observers, at the time of unearthing the archive, the manuscripts' alphabet was entirely unknown to the ordinary people.
+The same references claimed that this treasury was discovered in early Islam and the valuable books were selected, bound, and transferred to Baghdad for later reading and translating.
+As reported by observers, at the time of unearthing the archive, the manuscripts' alphabet was entirely unknown to that ordinary people.

 The Library of Alexandria, in Egypt, was the largest and most significant great library of the ancient world.
 It flourished under the patronage of the Ptolemaic dynasty and functioned as a major center of scholarship from its construction in the 3rd century BC until the Roman conquest of Egypt in 30 BC.
 The library was conceived and opened either during the reign of Ptolemy I Soter (323–283 BC) or during the reign of his son Ptolemy II (283–246 BC).
-An early organization system was in effect at Alexandria.
+An early organization system was in place at Alexandria (compare the Pinakes).

 The Library of Celsus in Ephesus, Anatolia, now part of Selçuk, Turkey was built in honor of the Roman Senator Tiberius Julius Celsus Polemaeanus (completed in AD 135) by Celsus' son, Tiberius Julius Aquila Polemaeanus (consul, 110).
 The library was built to store 12,000 scrolls and to serve as a monumental tomb for Celsus.
-The library's ruins were hidden under debris of the city of Ephesus that was deserted in early Middle Ages.
+The library's ruins were hidden under the debris of the city of Ephesus which was deserted in the early Middle Ages.
 In 1903, Austrian excavations led to this hidden heap of rubble that had collapsed during an earthquake.
 The donator's son built the library to honor his father's memory and construction began around 113 or 114.
-Presently, visitors only see the remains of the library's facade.
+Unfortunately, the library was subject to both a fire and an earthquake that destroyed the majority of the building.
+Despite modern reconstructive efforts, only the façade (the front of the building) was able to be rebuilt.